 Self-determination.
 Developing knowledge of oneself and the skills related to self-advocacy, assertiveness, problem-solving, and goal setting are key components of becoming an empowered, self-regulated, and self-directed individual (Wolffe & Rosenblum, 2014).
 This knowledge and skills set evolves over time.
 Students who are frequently encouraged to discover their personal preferences; to negotiate for appropriate treatment and services; to set, work toward, and revise goals; and to solve problems and make decisions for themselves are more likely to become adults who can express themselves and have their needs met.
 In addition to direct instruction of strategies that promote self-determination in students, TSVIs often need to create opportunities for students to practice these components of self-determination in school and community settings and to assist students to reflect on the success of these efforts as their self-confidence and self-assurance increases.

 Technology.
-As mentioned earlier instruction in the use of assistive technology is critical to access information readily available to peers without disabilities in inclusive settings.
+As mentioned earlier, instruction in the use of assistive technology is critical to access information readily available to peers without disabilities in inclusive settings.
 The TSVI’s role ranges from assessment and identification of the best technology solution for an individual student to instruction in its use.
 Fulfilling this role requires the TSVI to coordinate with other staff responsible for student technology, to remain current by attending workshops and conferences, and to work with the classroom teacher to make sure that access is occurring in the classroom.

 Guidance and Counseling